datagistips/validator-cli/README.md

 The data schema file used in validator is a simplified form of [frictionlessdata table schema](https://specs.frictionlessdata.io/table-schema/)

-It must be a CSV file.
+Create a CSV file named `schema.csv`, for example.

 You will find a CSV example file [here](examples/datasets/schema3.csv).

-Here is an example of data schema file :
+Here is a content example :

 |name       |type     |pattern                    |enum           |
 |-----------|---------|---------------------------|---------------|